GulamJilani5/java-fundamentals/java-interview/interview-answer/core-java/core-java-answer_2.md

 - Visualize the **Heap** as a big, shared storage space, the **Stack** as a per-thread notepad, and **Metaspace** as a filing cabinet.
 - Remember that the **Heap** is where **Garbage Collection** happens, while the **Stack** is automatically managed (frames are removed when methods end).
 - Practice drawing a diagram: a big box for the **Heap** (split into **Young/Old**), a stack of frames for the **Stack**, and a separate box for **Metaspace**.

+## ➡️ 9.
+Java memory leak

+- Java Memory Leak - The Silent Performance
+- Have you ever deployed a Java application that runs fine for hours... but then suddenly slows down, eats all the RAM, and eventually crashes with an OutOfMemoryError?
+That's often a memory leak.

+### 🟦 What is a Memory Leak in Java?

+- A memory leak happens when objects are no longer needed but are still referenced (directly or indirectly).
+- Preventing the **Garbage Collector (GC)** from cleaning them up.

+##### 🔵 Over the time, this causes

+- Increasing heap usage
+- Slower response times
+- Crashes in production

+##### 🔵 Common Causes

+- Static references that hold onto large objects.
+  - **Example to avoid:** `public static List<User> users = new ArrayList<>();`
+- Unclosed resources (DB connections, streams, sockets).
+- Listeners & Callbacks not deregistered.
+- Poorly implemented caches (growing forever).
+- ThreadLocal misuse.

+##### 🔵 How to Detect

+- **Monitoring tools:** VisualVM, JConsole, Java Mission Control.
+- **Heap dump analysis:** Eclipse MAT (Memory Analyzer Tool).
+- **APM tools:** AppDynamics, Dynatrace, New Relic.

+##### 🔵 Best Practices to Avoid Memory Leaks.

+- Always close connections (try-with-resources). -Use WeakReference where applicable(eg: Map<Integer, String>
+   weakMap = new WeakHashMap<>();).
+- Limit cache size with eviction policies.
+- Remove unused listeners.
+- Monitor your heap regularly.